 We recognize the funded status of our postretirement benefit obligations on our December 31, 2009 and 2008 Statements of Consolidated Financial Position based on the market value of plan assets and the actuarial present value of our retirement obligations on that date.
 For each plan, we determine if the plan assets exceed the benefit obligations or vice-versa.
-If the plan assets exceed the retirement obligations, the amount of the surplus is recorded as an asset; if the retirement obligations are recorded as a liability.
+If the plan assets exceed the retirement obligations, the amount of the surplus is recorded as an asset; if the retirement obligations exceed the plan assets, the amount of the underfunded obligations are recorded as a liability.
 Year-end balance sheet adjustments to postretirement assets and obligations are charged to other comprehensive income.